 Before I quit my job, I used to scramble to write something before a critique and only write when I felt like it.
 But after writing full time, I realized you CAN’T do that if you want to be a writer!!

 You need to be writing.
 Preferably every day, but for sure every week, if that’s all the time your schedule allows for.
-(If you want more help finding time to write, sign up to be a more productive writer here.
-I used it to write over a million words in a year!
-Check it out.)
+(If you want more help finding time to write, sign up for the more productive writer course.
+I used it to write over a million words in a year!)

 2. You need to Enjoy the Process.